Investment Banker Positions: Junior to Senior Progression

-Investment banking analysts spend a lot of time putting together PowerPoint presentations called pitch books (click here to see an example of a pitch book).
+Investment banking analysts spend a lot of time putting together PowerPoint presentations called pitch books.
 These pitch books get printed in color and are bound with professional looking covers (usually in-house at the bulge brackets) for meetings with clients and prospective clients.
 The process is very formatting intensive, attention to detail is critical, and many analysts find this part of the job to be the most mundane and frustrating.

 At that point, an associate should evaluate whether it makes sense to stay at the bank or try to move elsewhere to receive a promotion.

 The investment banking associate’s role is similar to the analyst’s role, with the additional responsibility of serving as a liaison between junior and senior bankers, and in some instances, to work directly with clients.

 Analysts and associates work very closely together.
 Associates check the work of analysts and assign them tasks.